 So, to provide water to your praying mantis, it is important to spray the enclosure with a certain regularity.
 It depends on the species how often you need to provide mist water.
 Tropical mantises can use misting almost every day, while desert type mantises collect almost all water from their food, so once every two weeks is then enough.

 You have to research your species and try to find a frequency that suits them best.

 Do praying mantis eat each other?

-Yes, cannibalism — that’s what it is called — it rather common within praying mantises.
-How aggresive the cannibalism is, differs between species.
+Yes, cannibalism — that’s what it is called — is rather common within praying mantises.
+How aggressive they cannibalise, differs between species.
 With some species, like ghost mantises and wandering violin mantises, cannibalism is quite low as long they are well fed.
 With other species, like spiny flower mantises and orchid mantises, cannibalism is more frequent.

 However, there are different reasons for cannibalism.
 Sexual cannibalism is where the female eats the male after they mate.
 Adaptive foraging is the theory that cannibalism is higher when food availability is low(er).

-And then there are praying mantises that seem to be genetically more aggresive towards each other, and where cannibalism happens quite frequently.
+And then there are praying mantises that seem to be genetically more aggressive towards each other, and where cannibalism happens quite frequently.

 Cannibalism is common too when keeping praying mantis in captivity.
 Therefore the general advice is to keep mantises separated after they moult into L3.
 However, some mantises can be kept in (small) groups when you have an enclosure that is big enough, and you provide sufficient food.
 And even then, it is no guarantee that cannibalism never occurs in those species.